dmbarbour/glas/docs/GlasDesign.md

             -------------------------
             data:V ⊲ ∀S .
 S → (S * A)

-The stack in glas is really an intermediate data plumbing model.
-User syntax could hide stack shuffling behind local variables.
-The glas compiler can replace the stack with static memory and register allocations, leveraging static arity of valid glas programs.
-The main reason for the stack is that it simplifies operators, which don't need to specify input sources or output targets.
+The data stack in glas is essentially an intermediate data plumbing model to avoid explicit variables.
+A compiler can feasibly replace the stack with variables, or something even more fine-grained based on static knowledge of data structures.

 ### Control Operators

-Glas programs must have static stack arity, i.e. the 'try-then' arity must match the 'else' arity, and a loop 'while-then' must have the same input and output arity.
-Arity is relatively easy to compute, albeit slightly complicated by 'fail' and 'halt'.

 * **seq:\[List, Of, Operators\]** - sequential composition of operators.
   * *nop* - identity function can be represented by empty seq